pjckoch/ROS-Robotic-Infant-Ears/README.md

 ## License

 This project is licensed under the 3-Clause-BSD-License (see the [LICENSE.md](LICENSE/LICENSE.md) for details).
-For third-party licenses see [LICENSE-3RD-PARTY.md](LICENSE/LICENSE-3RD-PARTY.md).
+For third-party licenses, see [LICENSE-3RD-PARTY.md](LICENSE/LICENSE-3RD-PARTY.md).